makerdao/community/governance-exercises/poll-exercise-03.md

 We have included a forum poll here to help judge community sentiment of the logic for the replacement ALM order:

+[LFW: Assume this is using the forum polling functionality.]
 How should the ALM order be structured?

 1. Trigger transfers back to PSM when PSM levels are below 10% total DAI minted.
 Transfers out to RWA trust at above 20% total DAI minted.